How to Please God – Isaiah 58

 Then you shall call, and the Lord will answer;

 You shall cry, and He will say, ‘Here I am.’
-Isaiah 58:6-9a NKJV
+Isaiah 58:6-9a (NKJV

 What can I do about it?
 First and foremost, pray.
 Be a listening ear.
-Call on God to provide power, direction, and hope in each situation.
+Call on God to provide the power, direction, and hope in each situation.
 Share our recovery stories.
 Give a ride.
 Lend a hand.
 Show support and love.
+Share our food and clothing with the poor and hungry.
+Help people to get proper shelter.
+Be generous and loving with our own families, as well.
 Pray some more.

 God asks us to do this.
 It pleases Him when we do it.
-And it releases His divine, creative power to reach into someone’s life to turn it around from the disastrous direction that they are headed.
+And it releases His divine, creative power to reach into someone’s life to help turn it around from the disastrous direction that they are headed.

 When Jesus encountered a naked homeless man raging and terrorizing the countryside and living among the tombs, the first thing He did was to drive the demons out of him.
 Jesus began with spiritual healing.
 Soon afterwards, the man was found clothed and in his right mind, sitting at Jesus’ feet.

 When the spiritual problem is solved, the rest will fall into place.
 A hopeless alcoholic or drug addict first needs to be freed of their spiritual bondage before the rest of their mental and physical problems can be solved.
 When we call upon God to help us to address these issues, He is pleased.
-When we do our part in faith, we trust that He will do His part, and we can leave the ultimate results up to Him.
+When we do our part in faith, we trust that He will do His part, and we leave the ultimate results up to Him.

 When we take such an approach, Isaiah tells us the things that God will do for us.
 He will light up our life like a morning sunrise.
 He will speed up our healing.
 He will guide us on the road before us and defend us from enemies behind.
 He will hear our prayers and answer us directly, telling us, “I am here!”